John Victor (Brazilian footballer): Botafogo

-On 4 January 2024, Santos announced the transfer of John Victor to Botafogo, with the player signing a four-year deal for a rumoured fee of € 1.5 million for 85% of his federative rights.
+On 4 January 2024, Santos announced the transfer of John to Botafogo, with the player signing a four-year deal for a rumoured fee of € 1.5 million for 85% of his federative rights.
 At the presentation press conference, the goalkeeper rejected comparisons with Lucas Perri, Botafogo's goalkeeper in 2023.

-In February, John Victor suffered a muscle injury in the match against Nova Iguaçu, in the Campeonato Carioca, and was replaced by Gatito Fernández.
+In February, John suffered a muscle injury in the match against Nova Iguaçu, in the Campeonato Carioca, and was replaced by Gatito Fernández.
 The goalkeeper had already missed the start of Glorioso's campaign in the Campeonato Carioca due to a muscle injury.
 John has a recent history of this type of injury in his career.

-Recovered from the muscle problem that took him out of time for around two months, John Victor was reported in Botafogo's debut in the Libertadores group stage, in the match against Junior Barranquilla, April 3, 2024, at the Nilton Santos Stadium.
+Recovered from the muscle problem that took him out of time for around two months, John was reported in Botafogo's debut in the Libertadores group stage, in the match against Junior Barranquilla, 3 April 2024, at the Nilton Santos Stadium.

 Nottingham Forest

 In August 2025, days after failing to complete his transfer to West Ham United, Botafogo agreed to sell him to Nottingham Forest, where John would meet his former club teammates, Jair Cunha and Igor Jesus.

-On 17 September 2025, Victor made his debut for Nottingham Forest in EFL Cup match against Swansea City, which ends in 3-2 loss.
+He made his club debut on 17 September, in an EFL Cup match against Swansea City, which ended in a 3–2 loss.
+He made his league debut on 14 December in a 3–0 win over Tottenham Hotspur replacing the injured Matz Sels.